 Toole credited the team’s defense as to why they prevailed on the road.
 He said, "We played defense for about a minute and half at about the 4 minute mark, and we stayed strong during that stretch and I think that’s why we won the game."
 He went on to say, "When it was time to get stops, I think our guys stepped up."

-RMU will play Mount St. Mary’s (10-13, 6-4) at home tomorrow night.
+RMU will host Mount St. Mary’s (10-13, 6-4) tomorrow night.
 It’s the start of three consecutive home games for them.
 The Red Flash will travel to New Jersey to play the Fairleigh Dickinson Knights (8-16, 4-6) on Saturday.